 Trim your lawn: An unkempt lawn with over-grown grass, weeds, and shrubs is a potential hazard as mosquitoes simply love making themselves comfortable in these.
 A neat and trimmed and well cared for lawn eliminates this hazard while beautifying the exterior of your home.
 Planting mosquito repelling plants and flowers like marigold, lavender and chrysanthemums will ensure these pests are kept out from your house.

 Always remember, it is better to be safe than sorry.
 By following these simple steps, you can ensure your house does not become a safe haven for dengue mosquitoes.
-If you need professional advice, please contact us.
+If you need professional advice, contact us.
 We are a trusted and premier provider of mosquito control services in San Antonio.